MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/service-goals-move.md

 ---
-title: Show, hide, and move columns in scorecards (preview)
+title: Arrange columns and goals in scorecards (preview)
-description: Learn how to show, hide, and move columns in Power BI scorecards.
+description: Learn how to move goals and show, hide, and move columns in Power BI scorecards.
 author: maggiesMSFT
 ms.author: maggies
 ms.reviewer: ''